Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 kickstarts the main firmware execution and takes care of some other low level tasks
 2. eCOS: Controls the bare metal, parallel processes, etc. as a linux-based kernel.
-ATP CLI runs on top of it
+ATP CLI runs on top of it to provide easy authentication for remote access
 3. Busybox: A small binary including reduced versions of multiple linux commands.
 It also supplies the `shell` we call those commands from.